Have you hit a weight loss plateau? Have you tried everything but that weight just keeps on coming back to find you?

-This 7 Steps To Break A Weight Loss Plateau is a guest post by Dr. Brittanie Volk, a registered dietitian, scientist and a senior clinical & patient engagement specialist at Virta Health, the first company with a clinically-proven treatment to reverse type 2 diabetes and other chronic diseases without the use of medications or surgery.
+Dr. Brittanie Volk, is a registered dietitian, scientist, and senior clinical & patient engagement specialist at Virta Health, the first company with a clinically-proven treatment to reverse type 2 diabetes and other chronic diseases without the use of medications or surgery.

 McKenzie et al., 2017.
 Hallberg et al., 2018.

-A low carb diet has many benefits in the body beyond weight loss, including improved blood sugar control, improved cardiovascular markers, and even diabetes reversal (Hallberg, 2018).
+A low-carb diet has many benefits for the body beyond weight loss, including improved blood sugar control, improved cardiovascular markers, and even diabetes reversal (Hallberg, 2018).
 Even if your weight loss is stalled, you’re likely still experiencing these benefits.

 To figure out if it’s a true weight loss plateau, think about the following: